mijost/fontello-update/README.md

 ## Workflow

-1. Run fontello-update with an initial fontello config.
+1. Run fontelloOpen with an initial fontello config.
 2. Pick and remove fonts on the website and press the 'Save session' button.
-3. Run fontello-update to download the new config and font files.
+3. Run fontelloUpdate to download the new config and font files.

 ~~Use together with [grunt-fontello](https://www.npmjs.org/package/grunt-fontello) to automatically download the latest package.~~
 Use together with [grunt-fontello-update](https://www.npmjs.org/package/grunt-fontello-update) to run fontello update as a Grunt task.